-Ten-Year Review: The Gambia ratified the convention on 25 June 2018.
-It has participated in several meetings of the convention, most recently in September 2018.
-The Gambia voted in favor of a key United Nations (UN) resolution promoting the convention in December 2019.
+The Gambia ratified the convention on 25 June 2018.
+It last participated in a meeting of the convention in 2018.
+The Gambia voted in favor of a key United Nations (UN) resolution promoting the convention in December 2020.

-In its initial transparency report for the convention provided in November 2019, the Gambia formally confirmed that it has never produced cluster munitions and does not possess any, or stockpiles, including for training and research purposes.
+In its initial transparency report for the convention provided in November 2019, the Gambia formally confirmed that it has never produced cluster munitions and does not possess any stocks, including for training and research purposes.
 The Gambia has never used or transferred cluster munitions.

 The Republic of the Gambia signed the Convention on Cluster Munitions on 3 December 2008, ratified it on 11 December 2018, and the convention entered into force for the Gambia on 1 June 2019.

-The Gambia reported in November 2019 that it is considering if specific legislation is needed to guide and enforce its implementation of the convention.
-The Gambia affirmed that it “is aware of its obligations” under the convention and will “take all appropriate legal, administrative and other measures to implement” it.
+The Gambia said in November 2019 that it is “aware of its obligations” under the convention and will “take all appropriate legal, administrative and other measures to implement” it.
+It said then that it was considering if specific legislation was needed to guide and enforce its implementation of the convention.

 The Gambia has participated in meetings of the convention, most recently the Eighth Meeting of States Parties in Geneva in September 2018.
-It was invited to, but did not attend the Ninth Meeting of States Parties in Geneva in September 2019.
+It was invited to, but did not attend the first part of the convention’s Second Review Conference held virtually in November 2020.

 The Gambia is a State Party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling

 In its initial transparency report for the convention, the Gambia formally confirmed that it has never produced cluster munitions and does not possess any stockpiles, including for training and research purposes.
-The Gambia has repeatedly stated that it has never used, produced or transferred cluster munitions.
+In the past, the Gambia reiterated on several occasions that it has never used, produced, or transferred cluster munitions.

 For details on the Gambia’s policy and practice regarding cluster munitions through early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 77–78.